hunt-genes/SMED8020/Day3-1-METAL/README.md

 You already copied the required data (See the main [README](https://github.com/hunt-genes/SMED8020/blob/main/README.md) for reference)

+Open a Terminal window.
 Navigate to the directory with the data, remember to replace $USER with your username.
 ```
 cd /mnt/work/workbench/$USER/SMED8020/Day3-1-METAL/
 ```